 You need to know all of the domains you use to send email.
 Tracking all of them is an important step that often gets overlooked.
 Your organization may use different vendors for sending email on behalf of your company, such as marketing messages, customer service messages, and corporate email.
 You should set up DKIM records for all of the sending domains and subdomains these entities use for your email.

-Return Path recommends using Return Path Platform to make sure you don’t miss any domains.
+Validity recommends using Everest to make sure you don’t miss any domains.
 If you are using Sender Score, enter your domain to find Related Sending Domains or other domains that are sending email using your domain or brand, but you are not aware of.

 You should also check with those that are in charge of customer service, client services, your internal IT email administrator as well as your Email Service Provider (ESP) to verify that they are signing your emails with DKIM.